excln/BmsONE/docs/readme_en.txt

 2.1 Caution

-The current version lacks a lot of necessary features.
-Furthermore, it often crashes or behaves wrong.
+This software is under development, so the current version lacks some features and often goes wrong (particularly on Mac).
 Be sure to make backups and save files frequently.

+Note that "Ctrl key" below means Command key (⌘) on Mac.

 2.2 Adding Sound Channels